You can’t be too vigilant when it comes to computer security.

 Do not share your email address on websites or forums.
 Spammers often scan these sites for email addresses.
-Once your email address has been collected, you will receive spam and possibly other dangerous email.
+Once your email address has been collected, you will receive spam and possibly other dangerous emails.
 Do not click the “Unsubscribe” link in an email message.
-Doing so only lets the spammers know your email address is legitimate, which could lead to you receiving more bogus email.
+Doing so lets the spammers know your email address is legitimate, and that could lead to your receiving more bogus emails.

-Open a second email account for websites you register for online, like message boards, Facebook, Twitter.
+Open a second email account for websites you register for online such as message boards, Facebook and Twitter.
 Keep your personal email account private.
 Having a second email account will help to keep your personal account safe.

-If you receive a message and you are unsure if it is legitimate, call the business you deal with directly.
-Never click a link or call a phone number provided in the email message.
+If you receive a message and you are unsure whether it’s legitimate, call the business directly.
+Never click a link or call the phone number provided in the email message.
 Instead, use a web address or phone number that you know to be real.
-Never reply to spam email messages this only tells the spammer that the email account is active.
-The Federal Trade Commission offers tips on their website on how to recognize these types of messages.
+Never reply to spam email messages, as this only tells the spammer that the email account is active.
+The Federal Trade Commission offers tips on its website on how to recognize these types of messages.

-Two-Factor Authentication adds an additional layer of security when accessing your email account.
+Two-factor authentication adds an additional layer of security when accessing your email account.
 It ensures that the person logging into the account is who they say they are.
-When you use two-factor authentication, you will log into your account with your username and password but then you will be required to provide additional information to gain access to the account.
-The “second factor” could come from something you know such as a PIN number or secret question — or from something you have such as a code sent to your smartphone.
+When you use two-factor authentication, you log into your account with your username and password as you would normally, but then you’ll be required to provide additional information to gain access to the account.
+The “second factor” could come from something you know such as a PIN number or secret question or as a single-use code sent to your smartphone.

-Never forward or respond to chain letters in an email message, even if it is from someone you know.
+Never forward or respond to chain letters in an email message, even if it’s from someone you know.
 Chain letters are always scams and may contain viruses or other malware.
-They are also an easy way for spammers to gain access to hundreds of valid email addresses at once.
-Each time one of these email messages is forwarded to others all of those receiving the message have access to everyone else’s email address.
+They’re also an easy way for spammers to gain access to hundreds of valid email addresses at once.
+Each time one of these email messages is forwarded, everyone receiving the message gains access to everyone else’s email address.
 Delete any chain letter email messages you receive.

-When you need to send an email to multiple people it is almost always best to use BCC (blind carbon copy).
-This prevents all of the recipients of the email message from seeing everyone else’s email address.
-When you use CC (carbon copy) everyone you send the message to can view all of the other email addresses.
+When you need to send an email to multiple people, it’s almost always best to use BCC (blind carbon copy).
+This prevents all of the email message recipients from seeing everyone else’s email address.
+When you use CC (carbon copy), everyone you send the message to can view all of the other email addresses.
 Ask your friends and family not to include you in forwarded messages unless they use BCC.

 Always log out of your email when you are finished using it.
-This prevents someone else from gaining access to your email.
-This is especially true when using a public computer or a computer others use.
+This helps prevent someone else from gaining access to your email.
+This is especially true when using a public computer or shared computer.